How to Be Prepared for Natural Disaster with Our Vacation Rental Software Part 2

 1. Communicate with Guests

 As a storm or other natural disaster approaches, you will need to be in contact with guests that are currently checked-in.
 Remember that many of your guests are not familiar with your area, and some may not know what to do in an evacuation situation.
-The FCC & FEMA have a short and simple article regarding communication that your guests may find helpful.
+FEMA has several tools and article for businesses regarding preparedness and communication that you may find helpful.

 If you followed the advice in Part 1, you have already created and saved an "Emergency Information Email for Guests".
 Because you created this email ahead of time, all you have to do now is include specifics and send to your guests via Welcome Home.